 New Pacific School will be accessible by pedestrians, bicycle, car, and public transportation.
-Based our feedback from parents and community members, the majority of families drive children to and from school.
-The average car ownership in Rancho Cordova is two cars per household.
-Families have indicated that they are willing to drive up to 20 minutes to access a public school of their choice.
-There are a number of bus lines and light rail stations that service the city and could be used by students to access the school site and extracurricular activities.
+Yuba City has a number of bus lines and light rail stations that service the city.
+(See Maps 2-3 for current transit lines and bike routes).
 The city also has a master plan for pedestrians and bicyclists.
-According to the City of Rancho Cordova, "Developing safe, convenient bicycle access is a priority for Rancho Cordova.
-The League of American Bicyclists has recognized the City of Rancho Cordova with a Bronze Level Bicycle Friendly Community, and the City continues to develop an even safer, more comfortable bikeway network with support facilities, and foster a thriving bicycling culture through programs and events."
+According to the City of Yuba City, "Developing safe, convenient bicycle access is a priority for Yuba City.
+The League of American Bicyclists has recognized the City of Yuba City with a Bronze Level Bicycle Friendly Community, and the City continues to develop an even safer, more comfortable bikeway network with support facilities, and foster a thriving bicycling culture through programs and events."
 New Pacific School is committed to working with community partners to ensure that students have safe routes to and from school.
-This might include promoting the Sacramento Student Fare-Free Transit Pass program, engaging parents in safe pick-up and dropoff procedures, or working with the city to support bike-friendly routes to school.
+This might include promoting the Sacramento Student Fare-Free Transit Pass program, engaging parents in safe pick-up and drop-off procedures, or working with the city to support bike-friendly routes to school.
 New Pacific School will be a school of choice and therefore it will be the responsibility of the parents/guardians to provide transportation of students to and from the school, except as required by law for students with disabilities in accordance with a student's IEP.